MSAC98/02806_assigment_2/index.md

 ## Conclusion

-Crime does not increase on weekends — but it shifts in timing.
+Crime does not increase on weekends, but it shifts in timing.

 Violent crimes, especially assault, become more concentrated during nighttime hours, while property crimes such as theft remain relatively stable.
 This highlights how human activity patterns influence when crime occurs rather than how much crime occurs.